MicrosoftDocs/dataexplorer-docs/data-explorer/write-queries.md

 ### Readability

-Here we use a let statement to separate out the parts of the query expression in the previous `join` example.
+In the following query, a let statement separates out the parts of the query expression in the previous `join` example.
 The results are unchanged.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAA5WOsQ6DMBBDd77C4jeqDB26sZUfiOBErg1OlZyoKvHxRCAxtFM338l+dhRDp1MwKqe7pTwXOOzitgitYMU7SBbsZ/95CZxDe2baSxMr47r46DkE+YNxZirje0Oz4pGUeCpHp6Tkn4rE2uFNqnXUYsrBjscGj91by9QAAAA=" target="_blank">Run the query</a>